 Maybe you are wondering what the difference is between barley and oatmeal.
 Let me break this down in a detailed article all about barley vs. oatmeal.
-Both are healthy foods and excellent choices for adding more whole-grain food to your diet.
+Both are wonderful foods and excellent choices for adding more whole-grain food to your diet.

 Let me first start off by saying I love both these whole grains and they are a regular item in my pantry and in the foods I cook.